Rochester Red Wings: Orioles era (1961–2002)

 Verdi was fired midway through 1985, with the Red Wings at 18–40.
-Under his replacement, first base coach Mark Wiley, the Red Wings went 40-41 the rest of the season.
+Under his replacement, first base coach Mark Wiley, the Red Wings went 40–41 the rest of the season.

-There would be a return to glory, when the Red Wings named John Hart as the new manager.
+There was a return to glory, when the Red Wings named John Hart as the new manager.
 He was able to guide the team into the playoffs during his two-year stint, but none resulted in a championship.
 However, Hart impressed the Orioles, and he was soon off to the majors.
 His replacement was former New York Yankees catcher Johnny Oates.
 Oates won the league title in his first year and only year at the helm.
 His replacement was Greg Biagini.
 In 1990, Biagini led a loaded Red Wings team, which featured future Red Sox hero Curt Schilling, to the league championship.

 In 1993, the Red Wings, guided by manager Bob Miscik, reached the International League finals but lost to the Charlotte Knights in five games.

 In 1997, the Red Wings moved into the new Frontier Field in downtown Rochester after 68 seasons at Silver Stadium on the city's northeast side.
 That same year, manager Marv Foley led the Wings to a league title.

 In 2000, during the team's fourth year at the stadium, the Red Wings played host to the Triple-A All-Star Game.

 Rochester won six Governors' Cup titles during their 42-year affiliation with the Orioles, with the last coming in 1997.
 The team's fortunes began to decline by 1999, though, as the product on the field slipped in quality.
-By 2002, the fifth consecutive losing season for Rochester and what would be the last year of the player development agreement between Baltimore and Rochester, the team's record slipped to a league-worst 55–89.
+By 2002, the fifth consecutive losing season for Rochester and what was the last year of the player development agreement between Baltimore and Rochester, the team's record slipped to a league-worst 55–89.
 The Red Wings' affiliation with the Orioles ended when it signed a working agreement with the Minnesota Twins on September 17, 2002.